KaseyaDEDR/training/Lab 1 - Initialize Lab Enviroment.md

 4. Follow the rest of the instructions for inputting account information and let the instructor know you are finished so they can ensure you are enrolled in the course.

-	s> Your instructor will provision a virtual machine for you as well.
-This can take up to 15 minutes.
+	s> Your instructor will provision a virtual machine for you when before the class begins.

 5. Give your email address to the instructor so they can add you to the Datto EDR instance we will be using.